igangus/testing/README.md

 Run with no flags the script will capture the data and print out the monthly expense and income data along with the monthly average.
 The average does not include the last (incomplete) month.
-If there were no transaction is a month the month will be skipped in the output.
-The output format is JSON.
+If there were no transactions in a month that month will be skipped in the output.

 The allowed command line flags are: